Ilkeston Corporation Tramways

 Ilkeston Tram No 4 , conductor and motorman Cotmanhay

-A blow-up of the above photo showing the conductor and motorman, the former in single-breasted jacket with upright collars and the latter in a double-breasted greatcoat.
-Both men are wearing military-style caps with script-lettering grade badges, but no oval badge above.
+An enlargement of the above photograph showing the conductor and the motorman, the former in single-breasted jacket with stand-up collars and the latter in a double-breasted greatcoat.
+Both men are wearing tensioned-crown peaked caps with script-lettering grade badges, but no oval badge above.

 Ilkeston Tram No 13 , conductor and motorman Cotmanhay